prog4biol/pfb2023/lectures/Pandas.md

 **Python Data Analysis Library**

-A powerful library for manipulating data arranged in tables (i.e. matricies or data frames).
+A fully-featured code library for manipulating data arranged in tables (i.e. matricies or data frames).
 It's arguably the most popular Python library used for data engineering.
-Pandas aims to provide Python users the same type of functionality as the popular statistical language, **R**.
+For those of you who have used the popular statistical language, R, Pandas brings many of that languages capabilities to python.